Cleveland Indians take 3-1 World Series lead

 Story highlights

-- The Indians, who haven't won the World Series since 1948, could clinch the title with a win in Game 5, which is Sunday night in Chicago
+- The Indians, who haven't won the World Series since 1948, could clinch the title with a win in Game 5 on Sunday night in Chicago

 - The Cubs haven't won the World Series since 1908

-(CNN)If the Chicago Cubs don't do something fast, the long-suffering misery in Chicago will continue.
+(CNN)If the Chicago Cubs don't do something fast, their misery that's lasted more than a century will continue.

-Carlos Santana and Jason Kipnis each hit home runs, and Corey Kluber stymied the Cubs for the second time in this series, leading the Cleveland Indians to a 7-2 win in Game 4 of the World Series at Wrigley Field on Saturday night.
+Carlos Santana and Jason Kipnis each hit home runs, and Corey Kluber stymied the Cubs for the second time in this World Series, leading the Cleveland Indians to a 7-2 win in Game 4 at Wrigley Field on Saturday night.

 The win gives the Indians a 3-1 series lead.
 They are a game away from winning their first championship since 1948.